Why is the labour force shrinking?

-In addition, participation rates tend to increase during the expansionary periods that follow these declines as jobs increase, suggesting that participation rates are likely to increase in the coming years as workers rejoin the workforce to cover high levels of job offers.
-The care delivery challenges created by the in-person closure of schools, the closure of day care centers and the serious health risks faced by older adults have played an important role in the decision of millions of women to leave the workforce during the pandemic.
-Because of these effects, it's important to understand what has been causing the fall in the labor force participation rate and whether it will continue to fall.
-However, labor force participation is not the only factor that contributes to the size of the workforce.
+Participation rates tend to increase during expansionary periods when jobs become available, suggesting that they will increase in the coming years as workers rejoin the workforce.
+The care delivery challenges created by school closures, day care centre closures and health risks faced by older adults have caused millions of women to leave the workforce during the pandemic.
+It is important to understand what has been causing this fall in the labour force participation rate, and whether it will continue to fall.
+The retirement rate of baby boomers is thought to be the main cause of this decrease.
+Therefore, whether labour force participation will continue to decline depends largely on how long this retirement rate continues to increase.

 Leave Reply